-In Delaware, your health care directive is called an Advance Health Care Directive.
-After you create your advance directive, you must sign your document and then have it signed by two witnesses.
+After you create your advance directive, you must sign your document in front of two witnesses.

 Neither of your witnesses may be: